opnfv/qtip/docs/userguide/introduction.rst

 Running QTIP on the using `default` as the pod name and for the `compute` suite
 ::

-  python qtip.py -l default -f compute
+  python qtip.py -l default -f compute -b dhrystone_bm.yaml

 Running QTIP on the using `default` as the pod name and for the `network` suite
 ::

-  python qtip.py -l default -f network
+  python qtip.py -l default -f network iperf_bm.yaml

 Running QTIP on the using `default` as the pod name and for the `storage` suite
 ::

-  python qtip.py -l default -f network
+  python qtip.py -l default -f network -b fio_bm.yaml

 Results:
 --------